jesuscapistran/mymanuscript/manuscript.md

 * At this stage, chemical deposition has served for prototyping the solar cells.
 Improvements are expected using industrial chalcogenide growth techniques, which would enhance their carrier collection.

 * $\sqrt{a+b^2}$

 * $\sigma = 2\times10^{-8} \, \Omega^{-1}cm^{-1}$

+## Introduction {.page_break_before}

+The antimony chalcogenides are present in the development of thin-film solar cells, now we can observe thThe antimony chalcogenides are present in the development of thin-film solar cells, now we can observe thThe antimony chalcogenides are present in the development of thin-film solar cells, now we can observe The antimony chalcogenides are present in the development of thin-film solar cells, now we can observe thThe antimony chalcogenides are present in the development of thin-film solar cells, now we can observe thThe antimony chalcogenides are present in the development of thin-film solar cells, now we can observe

 ## References {.page_break_before}